sergot/http-useragent/README.md

 ## Installation

-To install it using Panda (a module management tool bundled with Rakudo Star):
+To install it using Zef (a module management tool bundled with Rakudo Star):

 ```
 $ zef install HTTP::UserAgent